 3. PRIORITISE SLEEP & RECOVERY

 It is therefore important to recognise such factors as the emerging evidence suggests that such stressors can interfere with the adaptations to training and increase the risk for injury.
-Sleep is a fundamental process required to optimise recovery.
-Adequate sleep is linked to a reduced risk of injury, improved performance and improved mental health.
+Sleep is a fundamental process required to optimise recovery, as adequate sleep is linked to a reduced risk of injury, improved performance and improved mental health.
 Nutrition, relaxation techniques such as mindfulness and stress management techniques can further aid recovery.

 4. RUNNING INJURIES